 Disney hired a rapper to not only do a song for a superhero movie, but they had him curate a soundtrack for a superhero movie.
 That’s it.
 That’s the reason this is a classic in the making.
 I’m done.

 Okay in all seriousness, there is a reason that this is so important because it’s also my job.
 Disney is one the biggest corporations in the world.
-You can say it’s my opinion but my opinion is right.
-They own ESPN, ABC, A&E, The History Channel, Lifetime, Lucasfilm, and Marvel to just name a few things in visual media.
+They own ESPN, ABC, A&E, The History Channel, Lifetime, Lucasfilm, and Marvel, just to name a few visual media entities.
 They are responsible for curating parts of my childhood, my parent’s childhood, my nieces’ and nephews’, and many childhoods all across the globe.
 And this huge corporation, with the movie’s director, Ryan Coogler, got a rapper and his label from Compton, California to curate a soundtrack for a Marvel film.
 This is the first rapper to curate a superhero soundtrack and the first artist to do so since AC/DC did with the first and second Iron Man film, none of which were original songs for those respective films.
 This is putting on for hip-hop on an astronomical level.

 This wasn’t the only soundtrack to be curated by a hip-hop artist this year (Future doing Superfly and Mike WILL Made-It doing Creed II) but this is the one with the biggest impact.
 We’ve seen it appear on year end lists and now, even be nominated for Album of the Year at the Grammys.
 It’s the first album of the 2010s to do this and only the second from the 21st century.
 The predecessor, O Brother, Where Art Thou?, won the prestigious award.
 If it [Black Panther The Album] wins it would make it the second win for soundtracks in the century, and the third hip-hop album to ever take home the award.
 It would also give Kendrick his first win in the general category.
 The album is a win for the culture and with the weight of everything behind it, it will go down in history for what an artist can do in a mainstream space outside of its traditional perimeters.